 |Training Function||SPREP||NOAA, University of PNG, BoM, NIWA, SPC & CSIRO|

-NIWA New Zealand will co-ordinate the initial implementation and demonstration of the RCC Network.
-Mr Andrew Tait from NIWA (Andrew.Tait@niwa.co.nz), who is also the chair of the PICS Panel, will be the RCC co-ordinator.
+Mr Andrew Tait from NIWA (Andrew.Tait@niwa.co.nz), who is also the chair of the Pacific Islands Climate Services (PICS) Panel, is the RCC co-ordinator.
 This role will be reviewed after 3 years and can be rotated among the Node lead institutions.

-A committee consisting of the RCC co-ordinator plus Mr Sunny Seuseu (SPREP), Mr Geoff Gooley (CSIRO), Mr David Jones (BoM), Mr John Marra (NOAA), Mr Jens Kruger (SPC) and Mr Sam Maiha (Vice-Chair PICS Panel, Papua New Guinea Weather Service) will form the management committee for the RCC.
-This group will be responsible for the overall co-ordination of the RCC and it will be chaired by the RCC co-ordinator.
-It is anticipated that meetings will mostly be via video-conference.
+The RCC co-ordinator plus Mr Sunny Seuseu (SPREP), Mr Geoff Gooley (CSIRO), Mr David Jones (BoM), Mr John Marra (NOAA), Mr Jens Kruger (SPC) and Mr Sam Maiha (Vice-Chair PICS Panel, Papua New Guinea Weather Service) form the management committee for the RCC, chaired by the RCC co-ordinator.
+This group is responsible for the overall co-ordination of the RCC.